abirami-m-r/RNN_Movies_Review/README.md

 Dataset: from tensorflow - imdb
   50K datapoints, vocab size = 10K, Feature dimensions for Embedding layer = 300

-  Feature Engineering: Add an Embedding Layer to convert the reviews to vectors using Embedding layer(Sequential,embedding)(OHE --> Embedding Vectors)
+  Feature Engineering: Add an Embedding Layer to convert the reviews to vectors using Embedding layer(Sequential,embedding).
+        Default Reviews are OHE --> Embedding Vectors.

   Simple RNN and Embedding Layer: